x

 • East Tennessee Foundation

 The Tennessee Emergency Management Agency said the Neighbor to Neighbor Disaster Relief Fund has been set up with the East Tennessee Foundation to provide monetary donations to impacted counties.
 You can donate at this link.
-The money will help local nonprofits and agencies with recovery efforts from flooding.
+The money will help local nonprofits and agencies with long-term recovery efforts from flooding.

 • The Salvation Army